Quality Recording Services for Christian Ministries

 PUNCTUALITY – Be on time…not too early and not late.
 In many cases, the studio has been prepped for your session and is ready to go when you arrive.
 There are occasions where some prep will be needed once you arrive, depending on the nature of the recording.

 VISITORS – Limit the amount of people that come with you to one or less.
 First of all, visitors not directly involved with the recording project can unintentionally make the artist nervous or uncomfortable in the studio.
-The studio environment is already tense for many people that have little experience recording (On the other hand, someone that would help you be more at ease and confident would be nice to have with you, if needed).
+The studio environment is already tense for many people that have little experience recording.
+On the other hand, someone that would help you be more at ease and confident would be nice to have with you, if needed.
 Secondly, many visitors give inaccurate feedback to an artist’s performance; either giving them praise regardless of the performance’s outcome, or being too negative or picky when the results were great.
 And, lastly, there is simply limited room in the studio for visitors.
 But, if you feel a visitor will enhance your studio performance, then they are, by all means, welcome!

 PERFORMANCE – As a singer or musician, you are trying to record what should be a performance where your goal is to deliver the message of the song.
 That’s it.
-The technical stuff should have been worked out during pre-production practice.
-In the studio, I’m looking for the emotion, the feeling, the message of the song.
+The technical stuff should have been worked out during pre-production or practice.
+In the studio, I’m looking for the emotion… the feeling… the message of the song.
 It’s going to be harder to deliver the message due to the fact that the audience won’t see your body language.
 So, your vocals have to do double-duty.
 If the emotion doesn’t deliver the message, it doesn’t really matter that you sang it in tune and “technically” correct.

 WORK ATMOSPHERE – Keep in mind that when you are in the studio, you are basically on the clock.
 Be intentional and have a plan of what you need to accomplish.
-While all work and no play makes for a bad day, just be serious about what needs to be done, and at the same time keep it light!
+While all work and no play makes for a bad day, just be serious about what needs to be done, and at the same time keep it light and fun!
 Be sure your recording engineer has a copy of your lyrics and/or sheet music and chord charts.

 QUIET, PLEASE! – It is important to keep the control room quiet during playback so the engineer and/or producer can closely listen to what was is being, or has just been, recorded.
 Conversations in the control room, especially unrelated to the task at hand, need to be kept to a minimum during this crucial time.
 Remember, the engineer is trying to hear the performance to see if anything needs to be re-recorded.
 Talking can hinder that and cause him to miss something that needs attention, and possibly causing the artist to have to redo the performance, possibly at a later date (if missed during the day of recording), costing you additional time and money, and a delay in the completion of your project.